duanbiao2000/obsidianDoc/+ Encounters/dailyNotes/Learn from Real IELTS Essays.md

 tags:
 ---
 ### SUMMARY
-- The IELTS 2024 Complete 11 Hour Course on YouTube offers comprehensive preparation, including strategies and sample essays for improving writing skills.
+- The IELTS 2024 Complete 11 Hour Course focuses on improving writing skills through comprehensive preparation, including strategies and sample essays marked by real IELTS examiners.
+The course emphasizes active engagement with sample essays, understanding essay structure, and learning from grammar and vocabulary mistakes to enhance language proficiency and achieve higher scores.

 ### IDEAS:
 - Real IELTS examiners marked 100 band 7-8-9 essays for study.